Spring Garden Revival

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, Massachusetts law requires notification to Dig Safe (811) at least 72 hours in advance (48 hours minimum by law), ensuring all utilities are marked and documented.
-Hand-digging is required within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, and irrigation lines.
-In the event of a utility strike, work must stop immediately, with 911 and utility company notification, and Dig Safe informed.
-Utility clearance must be verified before excavation, with coordination and final inspection by the
+Before any excavation or grading, Massachusetts law requires notification to Dig Safe (811) at least 48 hours in advance, though 72 hours is recommended for thorough utility marking.
+All utilities—gas, electric, water, sewer, telecom, cable, and irrigation—must be clearly marked, and photographic documentation is advised.
+Hand-digging is required within 18 inches of marked utilities.
+In the event of a utility strike, work must stop immediately, and emergency protocols, including 911 notification and utility company contact, must be followed.
+Final inspection and clearance verification are coordinated with the Braintree Water & Sewer Department.

 Braintree Water & Sewer Department